 Nominating / Governance Committee

-Members: The Nominating/Governance Committee consists of four Directors: Richard B. Evans (Chair), Michiel Brandjes, John Ormerod, Lori A. Walker.
+Members: The Nominating/Governance Committee consists of five Directors: John Ormerod (Chair), Isabelle Boccon-Gibod, Michiel Brandjes, Jean-Christophe Deslarzes, Lori A. Walker.

 Function: Some of the principal duties and responsibilities of the Nominating/Governance Committee include: identify and recommend to the Board candidates to be elected or appointed to the Board; draw up selection criteria and appointment procedures for Board members; recommend Committee Chairman and membership appointments and reappointments for consideration by the Board; periodically assess the size and composition of the Board, and make a proposal for a composition profile of the Board; make recommendations to the Board with respect to determinations of Director independence; conduct the Board’s annual governance review with respect to the Company; establish an appropriate process for and oversee the self-assessment of the Board (including Board self-assessment, Committee self-assessments and Director assessments), and oversee the evaluation of management; conduct timely succession planning for the Chief Executive Officer; supervise the policy of the Board on the selection criteria and appointment procedures for senior management; and consider questions of possible conflicts of interest of Board members and of senior executives.

-Members: The Environment, Health and Safety Committee consists of three Independent Directors (according to the NYSE requirements): Guy Maugis (Chair), Michiel Brandjes and Peter Hartman.
+Members: The Environment, Health and Safety Committee consists of four Independent Directors (according to the NYSE requirements): Michiel Brandjes (Chair), Emmanuel Blot, Martha Brooks, Jean-Philippe Puig.

 Functions: Some of the principal duties and responsibilities of the Environment, Health and Safety Committee are to review and monitor the Company’s policies, practices and programs with respect to the management of EHS affairs, including sustainability; adequacy of the Company’s policies, practices and programs for ensuring compliance with EHS laws and regulations; and any significant EHS litigation and regulatory proceedings in which the Company is or may become involved.